microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/chat-post-installedapps.md

 ## Request body

-The request body should contain the catalog generated app ID for the app catalog.
-For details, see [teamsApp properties](../resources/teamsapp.md#properties).
+The request body should include the generated app ID of the catalog app.
+For more information, see [teamsApp properties](../resources/teamsapp.md#properties).
 The following table lists additional parameters that can be used with the request body.

 |Parameter|Type|Description|